karashiiro/gittlz/README.md

 # Gittlz
-A zero-maintenance Git server for the laziest people.
-Suitable for random experiments, projects you don't care about losing, and integration testing.
+A simple Git server for the laziest people.
+Hack on it, destroy it, and test against it.

 ## Do you need Gittlz?
 If all you need is a no-auth Git *remote* (not necessarily a server), consider trying Git's